ucsc/site-sap/barrier-reduction.md

 layout: page
 guid: http://live-ucsc-sap.pantheonsite.io/?page_id=184
 ---
 During the planning process and after considerable consultation across campus, ten institutional barriers that were perceived to impede our capacity to do our best research, teaching, and learning were identified.
-Four (see asterisks&#42;) were selected for study and barrier reduction:
+Four (_asterisks&#42;_) were selected for study and barrier reduction and those study subgroups submitted [reports](#reports):

 1. &#42; Design effective mechanisms to support joint appointments.
 2. &#42; Reduce team-teaching difficulties.